stridecolossus/JOVE/panama.md

 }
 ```

-The last required code change is to unmarshal the diagnostic report received by the `message` callback method and delegate to the message handler:
+The last required change is to unmarshal the diagnostic report received by the `message` callback before delegating to the message handler:

 ```java
 public boolean message(int severity, int typeMask, MemorySegment pCallbackData, MemorySegment pUserData) {